matrix-org/matrix-spec-proposals/proposals/2666-get-rooms-in-common.md

 The response format will be an array containing all rooms where both the `current_user` and `other_user_id` have a membership of type `join`.
 If either user is not joined to any rooms, or the `other_user_id` does not exist, an empty array should be returned.
+If the `current_user` and `other_user_id` are the same, then the endpoint SHOULD reject with HTTP 400.

 ```
 GET _matrix/client/unstable/users/@alice:example.com/shared_rooms/@bob:example.com